 To foster good mental wellbeing in students so that they can fulfil their full potential at school and are well prepared for life.

 Further information and guidance:

-If you require further information about PSHE, please contact Mr M Moyo, Learning Area Leader of PSHE and Character at firstname.lastname@example.org.
+In line with Government guidance, Relationships and Sex Education materials are available for viewing on request or if you require further information about PSHE, please email Mr Moyo, Learning Area Leader of PSHE and Character Development firstname.lastname@example.org.